 A Few Weekend Showers, But Not A Washout

-Warm air will continue to dominate the weather tomorrow through the weekend.
-The weekend will be mostly dry with scattered showers Saturday and Sunday.
-Both days it looks like mostly evening activity.
+Monday morning is a First Alert Weather Day.
+Storms will continue Monday morning and could be the strongest in the pre-dawn hours Monday.
+This is when storms could be severe with damaging winds, hail, lightning.

-In addition to the showers, Saturday will be noticeably humid while Sunday will will be a bit less so.
-Monday the humidity pushes off to the south and it looks less humid and pleasant most of next week with several chances for rain.
-Showers could fall Tuesday night into Thursday morning.
+Once the front passes we can expect dry weather Monday afternoon and Tuesday before more storms arrive midweek.

-The extended outlooks from @NWSCPC have the average temperature for the area warmer than normal through May 26th.
-So, if you have not begun to plant your favorite tender flowers, all systems are go.
+The extended outlooks from @NWSCPC have the average temperature for the area warmer than normal through May 28th.
+So, if you have not begun to plant your favorite tender flowers, all systems are go because we are done with frost until autumn.

 See a spelling or grammar error in our story?
 Please include the title when you click here to report it.